 - Buy a new laundry basket that has a lid, no holes, and is tall.

 - Make sure both your kitchen and bathroom trash cans have lids.
-Your new puppy will dig around for anything to bite, like chicken bones, diapers, used hygienic products or even a disposable razor.
+Your new puppy will dig around for anything to bite, like chicken bones, diapers, used hygienic products, or even a disposable razor.
 If possible, you should buy new trash cans that only open when a button is pressed.

 - Store all the chemicals in secured cabinets or even better on high shelves.
 German Shepherd puppies have strong teeth and can open plastic containers by biting through even the toughest of plastic!

 - Put away any small items or toys that are small enough for your puppy to swallow.
-Think of small kid toys (like Legos or doll house furniture) that could be dangerous for a curious puppy.
+Think of small kid toys (like Legos or dollhouse furniture) that could be dangerous for a curious puppy.

 - Find a safe spot for your shoes.
 Whether in a closed closet or in the laundry room behind a closed door.
-I remember losing a pair a brand-new shoes because I forgot to put them away and Allie thought chewing them was a fun idea.
+I remember losing a pair of brand-new shoes because I forgot to put them away and Allie thought chewing them was a fun idea.

 Bringing home a new German Shepherd puppy

 The period of bringing a new German Shepherd puppy home and introducing them to your home and family takes time and above all, patience.